Nana-fr/Hangman_Game/README.md

 The game is case-insensitive.

 There is a dashboard with 3 possibilities:
-* "R" to checks the rules.
+* "R" to check the rules.
 * "S" to start the game.
 * "Q" to quit the game.
 If the player clicks on cancel's button it will be eqaul to a "Q".